 Recently, we have rewritten our school’s strategic plan for 2018-2020, alongside our parents, staff and Board of directors, with a more defined vision, mission and values, which will be illustrated throughout the school.
 We have also set five strategic priorities covering

 5. Future Growth.

-In 2020, unfortunately, COVID spread globally and teaching and learning changed forever.
+Unfortunately, COVID in 2020 also spread globally and teaching and learning changed forever.
 Children gained the necessary skills to access remote teaching via Microsoft Teams and Zoom.
 The teachers uploaded videos of themselves, demonstrations, worksheets and assessments.
 The children embraced the technology and the use of paper and pens ceased and our school’s photocopying decreased dramatically.
 The school definitely became greener!

 In 2021, the school continued its drive with Islamic pedagogy and began rewriting its policies and procedures to reflect Islamic Pedagogical principles.
 The staff Code of Conduct and the Discipline and Anti-Bullying policies were brand new documents.
 There was also a focus on aesthetics so that our school becomes distinctly an Islamic school that reflects our values and supports our mission and vision.